Having A Realistic Idea Of The Effects Of Improving Your Social Skills

 - You'll never hit it off with everyone you meet, or get everyone to like you.

-- Not every conversation will go perfectly.
+- You'll never have every conversation go perfectly.

 Improving your people skills won't make your life perfect